Pena86/Reversi/README.md

     python3 main.py -time=1 -round=2 ai_randomizer.py ai_node_turn.py

-In the examples above, you van replace either one of the AI's with your own AI file to run it.
+In the examples above, you can replace either one of the AI's with your own AI file to run it.

 The program prints some statistic before quit.